ibm-ecosystem-engineering/wealthcare-cloud-native-app/deployment/03-deployment-mcm-dc/readme.md

 wealthweb/src/main/resources/static
 ```

-### 1.2 Build microservices
+### 1.2 Build microservices (You can skip this step, if you want to use the default images given)

 Now compile all the microservices.

 1. Make sure you have the right values for MQ, DB, urls and etc in the below property files.
-This can't be overrided through configmap yaml.
+You can also override this in configmap yaml.

 ```
 wealthweb/src/main/resources/application.properties